CAILifeCode/CAILifeCode/README.md

 - 👋 Hi, I’m @CAILifeCode
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing console game
-- 🌱 I’m currently learning Python
+- 📚 I’m currently learning Python / React.js and some programming languages that I really want to learn
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👨‍💻 I'm currently a full-stack engineer, active in the field of web apps.

 <!---
 CAILifeCode/CAILifeCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.